-Former journalists and editors, like M J Akbar, Swapan Dasgupta and others have played an important role in giving legitimacy to Modi and his project.
+Former journalists and editors, like M J Akbar, Swapan Dasgupta, and others have played an important role in giving legitimacy to Modi and his project.
 Pakistan understands the consequences of this majoritarian project.
-By giving primacy to sectarian politics, one cedes greater power in the hands of fundamentalist forces, who in order to retain their dominance keep on creating internal enemies, like Shia, Ahmadiyya, Christian and Hindus.
+By giving primacy to sectarian politics, one cedes greater power in the hands of fundamentalist forces, who in order to retain their dominance keep on creating internal enemies, like Shia, Ahmadiyya, Christian, and Hindus.

 Jinnah envisioned a nation where people of all faiths have equal rights and space.
-The mainstreaming of politics of religion shrink the scope of free political debate and makes religious minorities outsiders.
+The mainstreaming of politics of religion shrinks the scope of free political debate and makes religious minorities outsiders.
 A section of the civil society and media supported this kind of politics, declaring anyone who questioned them as anti-Islamic, thereby, worthy to be eliminated.

 This also led to the radicalization of a section of the majority community.
 Today Pakistan is struggling to reoccupy the space it ceded to fundamentalist forces.
 India under Narendra Modi stares the same future.
 Some commentators have already started calling India a Hindu Pakistan.

-Adityanath, a political and ideological protege of Modi, now openly says that “Hindutva and development are the same thing; those who oppose Hindutva are against development; those who are against Hindutva are against the nation”.
+Adityanath, a political and ideological protege of Modi, now openly says that “Hindutva and development are the same things; those who oppose Hindutva are against development; those who are against Hindutva are against the nation”.

 Today India is in the grip of Hinduphobia and you invite certain death or punishment by radicals Hindus if you question the political hindutva of the ruling party.

-Since 2014 many attacks have taken place on Muslims in the name of cow protection, meat eating, “love jihad” but no conviction has taken place.
+Since 2014 many attacks have taken place on Muslims in the name of cow protection, meat-eating, “love jihad” but no conviction has taken place.
 Mohammad Akhlaq was killed just outside Delhi in 2015 on the ground of storing beef in his refrigerator but all the accused in that case have been released and subsequently rewarded.

 Any secular protest is sidelined or attacked and there is a concerted attempt to make liberal and secular ideologies redundant.
-Today India is in the grip of Hinduphobia and you invite certain death or punishment by radicals Hindus if you question the political hindutva of the ruling party.
+Today India is in the grip of Hinduphobia and you invite certain death or punishment by radicals Hindus if you question the political Hindutva of the ruling party.

 It’s not only Muslims that are in siege; other minorities like Christians too feel this existential crisis.
 Recently in a national colloquium of Catholic missionaries in Calcutta, several speakers expressed concerns about the curtailment of the minority rights granted in the constitution.
 Father George Thadathil said, “we have a right to be present and that very right is being challenged.”